tymyrddin/purple/source/docs/asimov/index.rst

 first layer work or fail.

 The third option, Gaia, is the uncomfortable question about whether external control is the right model at all.
-In security terms: what would it look like if the organisation had genuinely internalised security as a shared practice, rather than having it imposed on it by a function whose job is to correct behaviour?
+In security terms: what would it look like if an organisation had genuinely internalised security as a shared practice, rather than having it imposed on it by a function whose job is to correct behaviour?

 Seldon himself would note that the plan is only as good as the initial assumptions.
 This section is partly about